scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 For a complete Jupyter Notebook example, see [this GitHub repository](https://github.com/the-winner-is-a-tryhard/datalake-creation/blob/main/twiath-datalake-prep/historical-sleeper-load.ipynb).
 Note that this does not follow data lake best practices like a [medallion architecture](https://www.databricks.com/glossary/medallion-architecture).
 Still, it's enough to start analyzing the entire Sleeper's historical dataset.
 In a later post, we'll cover our scheduled jobs to load the data weekly during the season.

 ## Scoring
-To provide additional context for the numbers shown for those outside the league:
+To provide additional context for the numbers shown for those outside the league, here's our configuration:
 - 12 teams
 - Half-point per reception
 - One-point receiving first down